Crankshaft (comic strip): Continuity

 The continuity of Crankshaft was as much as twenty years behind that of Funky Winkerbean at one point; strips in both comics in August and September 2011 show a character in the latter strip, a high school teacher with a daughter of her own, as a college-age student in the former.
-Crankshaft himself appeared on a couple of occasions in mid-2010s Funky Winkerbean as a much older, wheelchair-bound near-comatose husk.
+Crankshaft himself appeared on a couple of occasions in mid-2010s Funky Winkerbean as a much older, wheelchair-using near-comatose husk.
 More recently, Batiuk appears to have retconned this time disparity (and the older Crankshaft) out of existence.

 Batiuk has attempted to tackle many serious issues in the strip, including: